mjspriggs/overview/accessibility/accessibility_features.md

 * Keyboard-only operation
 * Operations that use a screen reader

 {{site.data.keyword.Bluemix_notm}} uses the latest W3C Standard, [WAI-ARIA 1.0](http://www.w3.org/TR/wai-aria/){: external} to ensure compliance to US Section 508 and [Web Content Accessibility Guidelines (WCAG) 2.0](http://www.w3.org/TR/WCAG20/){: external}.
-To take advantage of accessibility features, use the latest release of your screen reader in combination with the latest Internet Explorer web browser that is supported by this product.
+To take advantage of accessibility features, use the latest release of your screen reader in combination with the latest Firefox web browser that is supported by this product.

 The {{site.data.keyword.Bluemix_notm}} online product documentation and the {{site.data.keyword.Bluemix_notm}} user interface framework is enabled for accessibility.